deliverists/emailcollect/README.md

  * GET: /emails
  * POST: /emails body: { site, email }

+### tests:

+#### unit:

+for the data access layer we use aws-sdk-mock to stub out the aws sdk dynamo calls to enable us to test our data access modules in isolation.

+#### integration:

+use serverless-jest-plugin, serverless-dynamodb-local and serverless-offline to simulate executing the serverless function locally and calling dynamodb locally.
+This means all layers of our code will be run from the serverless-http -> expressjs -> our routes -> our logic layers -> out data access/dynamodb layer -> dynamodb itself.

 ### reading:

  * to create an authenticated end point: https://medium.freecodecamp.org/how-to-secure-microservices-on-aws-with-cognito-api-gateway-and-lambda-4bfaa7a6583c